sovrin/fsbr/README.md

 <a name="routerOn"></a>
 #### `router.on(method, path, listener)`
 Registers a route to the router.
 A Method can be any known [`HTTP method/verb`](https://developer.mozilla.org/de/docs/Web/HTTP/Methods) or a wildcard `*`.
 Paths can contain a variable, denoted with a semicolon.
 In this case, listeners receive a third optional argument with the resolved variables.
-Paths can also have a wildcard. microR will match every request after that.
+Paths can also have a wildcard. `fsbr` will match every request after that.

 ```javascript
 const {on} = router();